Maison Polanka, a Secret Haven with History in Siem Reap

 Jean Pierre and Charles had an ambitious project to provide vocational training to young Cambodians without formal education, which was focused on reconstruction and development prospects.
 Every morning at 4am they went to Wat Polanka to meditate and focus on their mission, in order to have the strength to face the difficult tasks of the day.

-By 8am they were at the Chantiers-Écoles, the public vocational training school that they founded in partnership with the Ministry of Education.
+By 8am they were at the Chantiers-Écoles, a public vocational training school that they founded in partnership with the Ministry of Education.
 Soon they were joined by 12 volunteers, and by 1993, they had started a silk farm.
 That year, the Khmer Rouge took over Siem Reap for one day and crossed the village compound without coming into the house.

 Charles and some of their companions returned to France, but Jean Pierre stayed, taking charge of the programmes and returning to non-religious life.
 Jean Pierre’s spiritual quest became more personal and so he bought the house.
 We met in 1994 and married and together we started creating a long-term plan for the Chantiers-Écoles.
 (Chantiers-Écoles evolved into Artisans d’Angkor.)